ibaaj/privacy-tools/README.md

 If possible, use a free and open source operating system such as Linux because recent versions of OSX and Windows have the ability to show personalized ads in certain programs, [see here for OSX](https://support.apple.com/en-sg/guide/mac-help/mh32356/mac).

+For mobile, [GrapheneOS](https://grapheneos.org/) is a privacy and security focused mobile OS with Android app compatibility, that will never include either Google Play services or another implementation of Google services like microG.

 # Tracking Bypass Service

 | Tool     | Description |